Maple Spice Applesauce – Easy Recipe!

 Make a Small Batch or Make a Lot!

 I have 2 bushels of apples on order from the Amish this fall.
 I’m looking forward to canning a big batch of this applesauce for our winter pantry!
 In the meantime, I found a bag of discounted Honeycrisp apples at the store.
 Some had bruises or scrapes on them but I knew they would be great for a small batch of maple spice applesauce.
+Sometimes I forage for wild apples or a friend of mine shares her extras with me.

 If you decide to make a big batch, the extra may be frozen or canned for later.
 For canning instructions, check out my post How to Make Homemade Applesauce – 2 Easy Recipes and Canning Instructions.
 You’ll also find instructions there for making a quick batch of microwaved applesauce – super easy!